 The right to request predictable hours

-The Workers (Predictable Terms and Conditions) Act 2023 received Royal Assent in September 2023 and was due to take effect in autumn 2024.
-It gave workers the right to request predictably about the number of hours worked, the days and times they worked and the period they were contracted for.
+The Workers (Predictable Terms and Conditions) Act 2023 was due to take effect in autumn 2024.
+It would have given workers the right to request predictability about the number of hours worked, the days and times they worked and the period they were contracted for.
 Requests could only be refused for specific reasons.
+The Labour government repealed this act so that they could introduce their own reforms in the Employment Rights Act, making it simpler for employers to understand their duties.

-However, the Employment Rights Bill is not an exact replacement.
-The bill requires employers to offer “guaranteed hours” but does not mention working patterns.
-The new right also applies to fewer people, as it is limited to those on zero hours and minimum hours contracts.
-There’s still time for this to be added as an amendment or through regulations, but the government has not outlined any plans to do so.
+However, the Employment Rights Act is not an exact replacement.
+It requires employers to offer “guaranteed hours” but does not mention working patterns.
+The new right is also limited to those on zero hours and minimum hours contracts.
+Following feedback, the government also softened the right to acknowledge that some workers enjoy the flexibility of zero-hours contracts and may not want fixed hours.

 How can employers prepare?